 - We want all new permenent housing development to be 80% deeply affordable housing.
 For the past 21 years, gentrification has been the driving agenda that continues to create homelessness.
 So we want an end to building housing, retail, beer gardens for wealth people who are not yet living in Oakland.
 We want development that will end homelessness, prevent homelessness, improve the quality of live of the flatland’s working class and poor for generations to come.

-- We want to see more working class BIPOC families pool their monies together and join existing community land trusts or start their own land trust.
+- We want to see more working class BIPOC families pool their monies together and join existing community land trusts or start their own land trust to secure housing for generations to come.

 - We want Intergeneration Home Improvement and Property Tax Relief Grants for Oakland’s BIPOC multi-generational family homes so they can avoid blight, pay back taxes, help with repairs as a way to prevent homelessness.
 We want to see BIPOC communities world-wide protect/maintain/reclaim/create cooperative and collective stewardship of land and land use.

 We want training and jobs for Oakland’s working class and poor in these foodie, techie and hub industries.
 So much money and opportunity has been coming into Oakland for more than 20 years, and more is coming.
-This influx of resources is not reaching and benefiting Oakland’s Indigenous residents,or the Black and POC working class community that has been here since the early 1900s.
+This influx of resources is not reaching and benefiting Oakland’s BIPOC working class community that has been here since the early 1900s.